microsoft/BotFramework-WebChat/samples/18.customization-open-url/README.md

 # Things to try out

+- `"openUrl"` card action
-- Type "card sports" in the send box
+   - Type `card sports` in the send box
    - Click on the "Seattle vs Panthers" card
+      - A prompt will show to ask if you want to open the URL
+- `"signin"` card action
+   - Type `oauth` in the send box
+      - Will directly send the user to GitHub authentication page

 # Code